assistantship category

 • Research Assistantships: The research assistantships last for about 12 months and also offers some benefits such as a tuition scholarship, a stipend of $24,000, and you might get health insurance coverage depending on the funding source and talking about your duties, then your duties as a research assistant will depend on the specific research project you're working on.

-Graduate Research Assistantship in Plant and Soil Ecology at MSU
+Graduate Research Assistantship in Plant and Soil Ecology

-Categories are Assistantship tagged Stipend
+Categories are assistantship tagged research / stipend

 Information about a 5-year Graduate Research Assistantship in Plant and Soil Ecology at Michigan State University’s Department of Forestry and Plant, Soil, and Microbial Sciences is found here: